Laviza-falaknaz/WarrantyWatch/replit.md

 # Coverage Pool Management Application

 ### Overview
 This application is an enterprise coverage pool management system designed to track warranty coverage for deployed laptop inventory and optimize the allocation of spare units.
-It allows users to monitor spare units, covered units, coverage pools, and coverage analytics.
-The system provides a comprehensive dashboard for statistics, managing units, tracking warranty expirations, and creating dynamic coverage groups based on custom filter criteria.
+It features automated risk analysis, Power Automate webhook integration, and intelligent pool creation.
+The system provides a comprehensive dashboard with high-risk combination analysis, real-time alerting, and actionable recommendations for inventory management.

 The core concept revolves around a **warranty pool management system** where:
 - **Covered Units**: Laptops deployed in the field under warranty.